Information Technology Anguish: The Worst Security Breaches Ever

-One of the most famous security breaches in recent history involved Sony Pictures.
-Hackers used phishing e-mails to trick Sony employees into implanting malware on the company’s systems, giving the hackers access to over 100 terabytes of data.
-The hacker group responsible released private e-mails of top executives, creating controversy and embarrassment.
+One of the biggest security breaches to date in the entertainment industry involved Sony Pictures.
+In 2014, hackers used phishing emails to trick Sony employees into implanting malware on the company’s systems, giving the hackers access to over 100 terabytes of data.
+The hacker group responsible released private emails of top executives, creating controversy and embarrassment.
 The group also demanded Sony cancel the release of The Interview, a movie that negatively portrays the government of North Korea.
 This led to speculation—and ultimately a formal U.S. accusation—that the nation of North Korea was responsible for the hack.

-While not as large as other breaches in terms of the amount of compromised data, the hack of the Democratic National Committee (DNC) made international headlines when private e-mails obtained during the hack were released during the 2016 U.S. presidential election .
-U.S. security agencies believe the hack was directed by the Russian government, an accusation with ongoing international consequences.
+While not as large as other breaches in terms of the amount of compromised data, the hack of the Democratic National Committee (DNC) made international headlines when private emails obtained during the hack were released during the 2016 U.S. presidential election.
+U.S. security agencies believed the hack was directed by the Russian government, an accusation that had ongoing international consequences.

-Start or advance your career in the IT security industry by developing the deep understanding of information technology that you need when you earn your advanced degree.
-Thanks to online learning, you don’t even have to take time off to earn your MS in Cybersecurity or Doctor of Information Technology.
-Through an online DIT program or master’s-level cyber security program, you can complete the majority of your coursework from home on the days and times that work best for you, giving you the flexibility you need to continue working full time and handling your other responsibilities.
+Start or advance your career in the IT security industry by developing the deep understanding of information technology that you need.
+Thanks to online learning, you don’t even have to take time off to earn an MS in Cybersecurity or Doctor of Information Technology.
+In an online DIT program or master’s-level cybersecurity program, you can complete the majority of your coursework from anywhere with an internet connection when it works best for you, giving you the flexibility you need to continue working full time and handling other responsibilities.

 Walden University is an accredited institution offering Doctor of Information Technology and MS in Cybersecurity degree programs online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.